SweetJenn23/MaristBlockchainHackathon/Lab2-CommercialPaper.md

 ### Steps

+1. Change directory to ~/git/src/github.com/hyperledger/fabric-samples/commercial-paper/organization/magnetocorp/configuration/cli/.

+   `~/git/src/github.com/hyperledger/fabric-samples/commercial-paper/organization/magnetocorp/configuration/cli`

-1. The Fabric commands we need to use are in the fabric-tools docker image, so let’s start it running by issuing this docker-compose command to start the container:
+2. The Fabric commands we need to use are in the fabric-tools docker image, so let’s start it running by issuing this docker-compose command to start the container:
-   `dcker-compose -f docker-compose.yml up -d cliMagnetoCorp`
+   `docker-compose -f docker-compose.yml up -d cliMagnetoCorp`

-2. If we run the, `docker ps`, command again we should see that the new fabric-tools container is running.
+3. If we run the, `docker ps`, command again we should see that the new fabric-tools container is running.

 ```
 $ docker ps